Shared inbox software: Boosting team collaboration and productivity

 What's sometimes difficult to pinpoint is why this is happening.

-One of the biggest problems with spam complaints is that they can actually get you banned from email service providers.
+One of the biggest problems with spam complaints is that they can actually get you banned from email service providers or email clients.
 Gmail and Yahoo have recently implemented new spam rules that are stricter and more sophisticated, making compliance even more crucial.
-Thanks to the CAN-SPAM Act, there are a number of rules you have to follow to ensure you don't get in trouble with a reputable email provider.
+Thanks to the CAN-SPAM Act, there are several rules you have to follow to ensure you don't get in trouble with a reputable email provider.

 Your sender's reputation is critical to continuing to make use of the high ROI that email marketing has.

-Here's how you can follow the CAN-SPAM Act rules and what you can do when your emails are going to spam.
+Here's how you can follow the CAN-SPAM Act and email authentication rules and what you can do when your emails are going to spam.

 Spam filters today are more sophisticated than ever before, thanks in part to the CAN-SPAM Act.
 A recipient's spam folder can fill up quickly when you trip certain spam triggers.